A project of The George Washington University Contact us at factdesk@facethefactsusa.org

 One in five U.S. households has no ready Internet access.
 Least likely to have access?
 The poor and less educated.

-Many of us think of the web as not only our constant companion, but a virtual necessity.
+With the internet now a ubiquitous part of many smartphones, many of us think of the web as not only our constant companion, but a virtual necessity.
 But in fact, one in five American households has no ready Internet access.

 71 percent of U.S. households were wired for the web in 2010, and another 9 percent of the population had ready access somewhere else, like a workplace or library.
 That left 20 percent without a connection.